 A: Our tips are meant as a starting point for the homeowner to become more informed about how to properly care for fine fabrics.
 We encourage you to ask questions before you entrust your custom draperies, shades, or fabric creations to a cleaning professional.
 Although Adrette no longer offers cleaning services, Jens was an On-Site trained and certified technician and has over 8 years of hands-on fabric cleaning experience.
-We believe in the convenient and effective ‘injection/extraction’ on-site cleaning process, when it is utilized properly by a trained fabric cleaning specialist.
+We believe in the convenient and effective ‘injection/extraction’ on-site cleaning process, when utilized properly by a trained fabric cleaning specialist.

 Q: Can you please explain the difference between dry cleaning and wet cleaning fabrics?